12.2 Common Disorders and Disabilities in Children and Adolescents

 Attention Deficit Hyperactivity Disorder

-Attention deficit hyperactivity disorder (ADHD) is one of the most common neurodevelopmental disorders of childhood.
+ADHD is a neurodevelopmental disorder characterized by persistent patterns of inattention, hyperactivity, and impulsivity that interfere with functioning or development.
+It is one of the most common neurodevelopmental disorders of childhood.
 It is usually first diagnosed in childhood and often lasts into adulthood.
-Children with ADHD may have trouble paying attention, controlling impulsive behaviors, or are overly active.[4]
+[4] Young males are diagnosed more frequently than females.
 See Figure 12.1[5] for an image depicting a child struggling with symptoms of ADHD in school.

 Signs and Symptoms